loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-001-collapse-limit-constants.md

 $$

 where φ is the golden ratio.
 This weighting scheme ensures rapid convergence of infinite sums over collapse paths.

+**Physical Interpretation**: The weight $\varphi^{-s}$ represents the probability amplitude for a path of rank s, with higher ranks exponentially suppressed due to increased information complexity.

 **Theorem 1.2** (ζ-Weight Convergence): For any measurable set Γ of collapse paths with bounded rank, the sum: